 For snow and outdoor enthusiasts, Winter is a short season that requires almost every free moment to be spent outside skiing or snowboarding in fresh powder, sledding, drinking “hot-toddies” in the cold, snow shoeing in -10 degrees, cross-country skiing and more.
 Japan’s snow festivals are world-renowned and not to be missed.

 Love Sapporo but not the snow?
 In September Sapporo also hosts one of the largest food and beer festivals known as the “Sapporo Autumn Festival” spanning across the length of 4 football fields!

 This year marks the 71st year of the Festival and it won’t disappoint.
 The festival takes place on February 5-13, 2023.

 Plan ahead: Book your perfect trip with our Japan travel guide and destination information.
 Does Japan require a visa?
 Check the visa requirements before you get caught up during your travel.

 Spend money wisely: Take public transport and dine in from time to time are common saving tips during traveling.
 How to spend money wisely in Japan?
 Make use of technology.
 There’s an app for everything.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
-Book your stay for Sapporo Snow Festival 2021 using the map below!
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
+Book your stay for Sapporo Snow Festival 2023 using the map below!